Portugal · January

 Is January a good time to visit Douro Valley?

 January is one of the tougher months to visit Douro Valley.
-5-15°C, cool and often rainy. — Many Quintas (wine estates) are closed for the season.
+5-13°C, often overcast with frequent rain. — Many quintas and restaurants may have reduced hours or be closed.

 What makes January worth visiting